rotating-roles/templates/README.md

 Having a productive meeting that sticks to agenda, has notes, and a clear outcome, has a tremendeous impact on everyone.
-With one responsible meeting lead, you can stop wasting time of all people on your meetings.
+With one responsible meeting lead, you can have consistently an effective and productive conversation.

 <details>
 <summary><b>More about this role</b></summary>

 ### Responsible for
-* Run a meeting (TBD: this could be more detailed)
+* Moderate agreed-upon team meetings
 * Make sure people stay on topic
 * Follow meeting agenda - address all points
 * Write down action items and make sure the they are assigned